 Anybody who has bought a house knows what closing day feels like.
 You probably saw the date changed at least once, maybe more than once.
 You waited for closing.
 The paperwork trail was long.
 The bank’s questions had all been answered.
-Title had cleared.
+The title had cleared.
 Everything was finally in order, and you saw the keys to your new home for the first time.
 And the excitement of it all, for many of us, even in memory, is on par with a short list of big life events that we’ll never forget, especially that feeling of being in our own space and to protect our children is something great in itself!

 But after the newness and excitement are in the past, home-ownership isn’t always the boon of big advantages over renting that we expect.
 And these days it’s all too common for buyers of brand new houses to find that the list of half finished, poorly done, and improperly completed work in a new house is long.
 If you are one among many homeowners, ones who found their dream home wasn’t such a dream upon closer inspection, then you already know that a home warranty doesn’t necessarily protect you or your finances in the event the builder of your home rushed through the work, committed architectural no-nos, or had teams of employees who failed to communicate well together.

 Homeowners who closed on new homes, only to find that the builders had made huge mistakes or deliberately violated building codes, know all too well that many home warranties are only as good as the financial stability of the builders themselves.
 And homeowners who attempt to replace a lost builder’s warranty with one offered by aftermarket home warranty providers may find that pre-existing condition clauses free the company from the obligation to pay many claims that are related to the builder’s errors or bad decisions and calls for a better judgement to be made to protect the interests of the end-user.

 But isn’t a home warranty supposed to protect home buyers?
 Yes, it’s supposed to do that.
 But the difference between what is supposed to happen with home warranties issued by builders and what actually happens in many cases these days is as big as the difference between states’ regulations on builders and the enforcement of those regulations.